Things to Do in Reno, Nevada’s “Biggest Little City”

 They used inflatable tanks and things, people.
 If this show is on the road you’ll want to check it out.

-If you’re an art lover, it’s your right to do your own research.
+If you’re an art lover, it’s your right to do your own research when you’re planning whether to visit certain museums.
 I’d check the museum website to learn about any potential closures ahead of your visit.

 I was surprised that I liked the National Automobile Museum as much as I did, but I’m going to go ahead and call this one a must-see while in Reno.